On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Acknowledgements

 \section{Acknowledgements}

-ZK was funded by, and would like to acknowledge, NSF grant $\#1148284$ IDyaS; TS would like to thank the Brown Division of Applied Mathematics for providing funds for the research.
+The work of NGT and DSA was supported by the NSF Grant DMS-1912818/1912802.
+ZK was funded by the NSF grant $\#1148284$ IDyaS; TS would like to thank the Brown Division of Applied Mathematics for providing funds for the research.
 The authors are thankful to Dejan Slep\v{c}ev for a careful reading of a first version of this manuscript.